 Typically, seeking a worthwhile investment in this area requires familiarity with a given sector.
 You may want to consider tapping into a network of investors and advisors to help source solid private market opportunities.

 Get more details on investing in private markets.

 As with any investment, it’s important to consider individual alternative investments within the larger context of your portfolio strategy.

 You may be looking to offset the risks you have in terms of stock and bond exposures.
-For example, if you have stock and bond investments, you might consider an alternative investment with a low correlation to the stock and bond market.
-This way, you’ll potentially gain access to a return stream less sensitive to market movement.
+For example, you might consider an alternative investment with a low correlation to the stock and bond market and potentially gain access to a return stream less sensitive to market movement.

 If you’re interested in entering the world of alternative investments, be sure to talk with a financial professional about which types can be an appropriate fit within your portfolio.

 Read more about diversification strategies for your investment portfolio.

 Diversification and asset allocation do not guarantee returns or protect against losses.